-Generally, in android applications by using Bluetooth API’s we can implement Bluetooth functionalities, such as enable or disable a Bluetooth, searching for available Bluetooth devices, connecting with the devices and managing the data transfer between devices within the range.
+Generally, in android applications by using Bluetooth API’s we can implement Bluetooth functionalities, such as enable or disable Bluetooth, searching for available Bluetooth devices, connecting with the devices and managing the data transfer between devices within the range.

 In android, we can perform Bluetooth related activities by using BluetoothAdapter class in our applications.
 To know more about BluetoothAdapter, check this Android Bluetooth with Examples.

-In android, By using startActivityForResult() method with ACTION_REQUEST_ENABLE intent action parameter we can enable or turn on Bluetooth in our android applications.
+In android, By using the startActivityForResult() method with ACTION_REQUEST_ENABLE intent action parameter we can enable or turn on Bluetooth in our android applications.

 Following is the code snippet to enable a Bluetooth by using BluetoothAdapter parameter ACTION_REQUEST_ENABLE.

 If you observe above code snippet, we used startActivityForResult() method with ACTION_REQUEST_ENABLE intent action parameter to enable a Bluetooth.
 The second parameter intVal is a locally defined integer that must be greater than 0.

 In android, we can disable or turn off Bluetooth just by invoking a BluetoothAdapter method disable().

 Following is the code snippet to disable or turn off Bluetooth in android applications using disable() function.

 As we discussed in previous tutorial Android Bluetooth with Examples, we need to set Bluetooth permissions in our android manifest file as shown below to use Bluetooth features in our android applications.